-- 1. 4-H members who have completed 5th grade through 12th grade (or the equivalent) in 2024 are eligible to participate at the Iowa State Fair.
+- 1. 4-H members who have completed 5th grade through 12th grade (or the equivalent) in 2025 are eligible to participate at the Iowa State Fair.
 See age guidelines for Share the Fun and Extemporaneous Speaking. - 2.
-Educational Presentations and Working exhibits may be given by one or more 4-H members.
-Teams consisting of youth of mixed grades will be subject to the time limits based on the grade of the member in the highest grade level (i.e., a team with a 5th grader and an 8th grader will use the times for the intermediate/senior class). - 3.
-Topics selected by the 4-H member(s) should be an outgrowth of their 4-H experience.
+Educational Presentations and Working exhibits may be given by

+- 3. Topics selected by the 4-H member(s) should be an outgrowth of their 4-H experience or learning in their project areas.
 Topics should be appropriate for presentation to a general audience. - 4.
 A 4-H member may give both a working exhibit and a presentation, but the topic must be different. - 5.
 Participants in the 4-H communications program are expected to wear appropriate clothing representative of the 4-H Youth Development program and the topic of the presentation. - 6.
 4-H members must always use sanitary and safe procedures and methods.
-Educational Presentations and Working Exhibits

-- involving food must follow established food safety guidelines. - 7.
+Educational Presentations and Working Exhibits involving food must follow established food safety guidelines, including HS 76 "Foods for Iowa 4-H Fairs Quick Reference Guide" found at https://. - 7.
 Appropriate storage of the food items and the sanitary handling of the food must be demonstrated by the 4-H members.
 Plastic gloves and hairnest are just a couple of items that should be considered and used as appropriate. - 8.
 All participants are expected to comply with all copyright and/or trademark regulations.
 Copyright material may not be distributed without permission. - 9.
 An adult will critique all communication divisions and there will be no premiums awarded in the communications department.
 Each participant will receive a participation ribbon and State Fair winners will receive state fair ribbons and plaques.